confluentinc/schema-registry/docs/serializer-formatter.rst

       "key1" \t {"f1": "value1"}

-In the following example, we read both the key and the value of the messages in JSON but also print the ID of the schema for the key and value.
-Note that Schema Registry assigns an ID for a new schema at registration time that is greater than the IDs of the already registered schemas.
-The IDs from different Schema Registries may be different.
+The following example prints the key and value of the message in JSON and the schema IDs for the key and value.
+During registration, |sr| assigns an ID for new schemas that is greater than the IDs of the existing registered schemas.
+The IDs from different |sr| instances may be different.

 .. sourcecode:: bash